It all began with a man who owns a cart,

 By now revolts in Yemen, Libya, and Bahrain

-Spread like a forest fire, hotter by the hour.
+Spread like a forest fire, larger by the hour.

 The electronic media is mostly to blame

-And cleansing all corruption like a thundering shower.
+And cleanse all corruption like a rain shower.

 In Libya, there’s Gadhafi trying to hold on,